mobizt/Firebase-ESP8266/README.md

 Function `firebaseData.streamAvailable` returned true when new stream data was available.

-After new stream data was available, it can be accessed with the following Firebase Data object functions.
+When new stream data was available, its data and event can be accessed from Firebase Data object functions.

 * `firebaseData.intData`